1918–19 Harvard Crimson men's ice hockey season: Season

 When World War I ended in November, many American servicemen began to return home.
 With a transatlantic flight having yet to be completed, the weeks-long sea crossing was the quickest way to return home.
 It was no mean feat for Harvard to play its first hockey game exactly two months after the ceasefire, but the team was aided by the informal team that had played during the previous winter.

 The ice hockey team had to overcome an additional hardship due to their home rink, the Boston Arena, having been seriously damaged by fire shortly after the War ended.
 On short notice the team was able to secure the Charlesbank Rink for three games, so named due it being located on the banks of the Charles River, near where the Daly Memorial Rink currently sits (as of 2020).
 The team played the Boston Hockey Club on January 11 and swiftly surrendered two goals to their opponents.
 Harvard redoubled their efforts to cut the lead in half before the end of the half and then allowed Avery to score twice in the second half to complete his hat-trick earn the win for the Crimson.

 It would be almost three weeks before the team would play their next game, but by that time they had settled on a captain.
-Robert Gross, who had bee on the 1917 squad and led the informal team the year before, was chosen to lead the squad once more.
+Robert Gross, who was on the 1917 squad and led the informal team the year before, was chosen to lead the squad once more.
 The first match with Gross as captain was against the Camp Devens team and, despite playing on soft ice, Harvard was able to overcome the larger team.